MisterBrash/4U_25-Merge-Sort/README.md

 ---

-Implement the `mergeSort` algorithm using JavaScript and the details given above.
+Implement the `mergeSort` algorithm.
 Test it on a relatively large array.

+---

+**🤔 What's Next?**

+The RST...

 <br>